 “I still go to the Center for Sports Medicine for other injuries, but they always get me back to the game, fast and healthy.”

-In the winter of 7th grade, Vinnie Manetti of Bear, Del., was diagnosed with a bilateral fracture in his lower back.
+In the winter of seventh grade, football player Vinnie Manetti of Bear, Del., was diagnosed with a bilateral fracture in his lower back.
 But he had endured back pain for the entire previous season and had progressively limited his participation in the activities he loved.
 Like many athletes, Vinnie admitted that he “played through the pain,” and it wasn’t until he fractured his spine a second time that he was sent to the Center for Sports Medicine at Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del.

 Poor flexibility was a major contributor to Vinnie’s injury because excessive strain was then being re-directed to his back.
 Pediatric sports medicine specialist Kathleen O’Brien, MD, reviewed the implications of his injury and ways to avoid future injury.
 Armed with physical therapy goals, with an emphasis on exercises to improve flexibility, Vinnie was able to complete his therapy plan both at home and at the Center for Sports Medicine.